pnxtech/hydra/README.md

 We're building a dedicated documentation site for hydra at: https://www.hydramicroservice.com Our older docs are still available at: [Full documentation](documentation.md)

+Interested in running Hydra on AWS using Docker containers and Swarm mode?
+See: https://github.com/cjus/hydra-and-aws-in-docker-swarm

 ### Join us on Slack!

 Are you using or planning on using Hydra on your project?
 Join us on Slack for more direct support. https://fwsp-hydra.slack.com To join, email cjus34@gmail.com with your desired username and email address (for invite).